Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

    :emphasize-lines: 2-3,7,21-23,25-27,31-32
    :language: python

-(Only the highlighted lines need to be added.)
+Only the highlighted lines need to be added or edited.

 Our ``tutorial/tutorial/models.py`` will look something like this when we're done: